 - 1. All students must obtain a cumulative grade point average of 2.0 and fulfill all degree requirements to be eligible for graduation.
 Requirements vary by program. - 2.
 The general education requirements comprise one-third of the curriculum in each program. - A. Humanities Humanities courses serve to grow knowledge of human culture and experiences that shape people's understanding of society and the world. - B. Math, Science, and Technology Math, science, and technology courses focus on generating results through problem solving and utilizing sources for data and analysis. - C. Social and Behavioral Sciences Social and behavioral science courses explore identity, society, and relationships. - 3.
-CPC Foundations (3 credits): Degree seeking students are required to pass CPC Foundations.
-This course is designed to introduce students to the support systems at the College, provide support in navigating common student obstacles, and assist in setting academic and professional goals. - 4.
 Degree Levels: Associate degree programs require a minimum of 61 credits.
 Bachelor degree programs require a minimum of 124 credits.
-Master degree programs require 33 credits beyond the baccalaureate. - Program Requirements: Most programs of study consist of field-specific courses, in addition to several elective courses.
+Master degree programs require 33 credits beyond the baccalaureate.

+- 4. Program Requirements: Most programs of study consist of field-specific courses, in addition to several elective courses.
 Students are strongly encouraged to declare a program of study upon acceptance.
-Students must declare a major prior to receiving financial aid. - 6.
+Students must declare a major prior to receiving financial aid. - 5.
 Concentrations: Students have the option of choosing a concentration within several programs of study.
-Concentrations consist of specially focused courses within certain bachelor of science degree programs. - 7.
+Concentrations consist of specially focused courses within certain bachelor of science degree programs. - 6.
 Internship/Capstone Experience: All students must fulfill the internship or capstone requirement for their program.
 Requirements vary by program.